St Twrog's Church, Bodwrog: Architecture and repairs

 The roof dates from the 19th century and the supporting woodwork structure can be seen from inside the church.
 The church, which is lit by gas lamps, contains box pews in the nave, and a panelled reading desk with a matching pulpit, one on each side in the sanctuary.
 Cream paint has been used for the pews, pulpit and reading desk.
 There are some 18th-century memorial tablets on the south wall of the nave.
 A 1937 survey by the Royal Commission on Ancient and Historical Monuments in Wales and Monmouthshire noted an oak collecting shovel dated 1733, a silver cup dated 1773 and a font of uncertain date.

+Repairs undertaken by Friends of Friendless Churches from 2024 to 2025 focused on damp from defective drains and the high external ground level on the south side of the church, which caused much of the timber to rot.
+Workers reduced the moisture levels in the building through better drainage, lowering the ground level as archaeology permits, and increasing ventilation to the interior of the building.
+Mould and vegetation growth was a problem due to this dampness.
+Friends of Friendless Churches removed any growth and replastered the walls with lime plaster and limewash after controlling the damp.
+Repairs also included mending the roof, overhauling the rainwater goods and the below ground drainage, repairing the glazing to the windows, mending the paneling and pews, raking out the cementitious pointing, and repointing the external masonry in lime mortar.

 Assessment

 The church has national recognition and statutory protection from alteration as it has been designated as a Grade II* listed building – the second-highest of the three grades of listing, designating "particularly important buildings of more than special interest".
 It was given this status on 5 April 1971, and has been listed because it is regarded as "a good rural late Medieval church".
 Cadw (the Welsh Assembly Government body responsible for the built heritage of Wales and the inclusion of Welsh buildings on the statutory lists) also notes that the church has "a simple traditional character", and that it retains "many original features."

 Writing in 1862, the clergyman and antiquarian Harry Longueville Jones said that the east window was similar to windows in the south aisle of St Cybi's Church, Holyhead.
 A 2009 guide to the buildings of the region also comments upon the east window, saying that it was "surprisingly grand".
 A 2006 guide to the churches of Anglesey says that St Twrog's is in "an elevated spot in a remote rural location."
 It notes that the east window was "much weathered", but that overall the building "appears to be in fairly good condition."